DYNOTROP: DYNamics of TROPical Oceans

 Projects

-In the tropical Atlantic, the study regions are the Amazon river plume, and the western boundary current system off Brazil; the cold tongue of the equatorial upwelling and the Gulf of Guinea, key regions for the African climate; the Benguela upwelling, and the “Benguela Nino” phenomenon; the Caribbean Sea and the Gulf of Mexico, where complex mesoscale and submesoscale structures interact.
+Tropical Atlantic.
+The study regions are the Amazon plume, and the western edge system off Brazil, where interhemispheric exchanges of the Atlantic thermohaline circulation take place; the cold tongue of the equatorial upwelling and the Gulf of Guinea, key regions for the African climate; the Caribbean Sea and the Gulf of Mexico, where complex mesoscale and submesoscale structures interact.

-In the Tropical Pacific, the study regions are the Southwest Pacific and the western boundary current system of the Solomon Sea; the frontal region north of the equatorial cold tongue; and the Northeast Tropical Pacific, a tropical cyclone generation zone.
+Tropical Pacific.
+Studies focus on the Southwest Pacific and the Solomon Sea western boundary current system; the frontal region north of the equatorial cold tongue; and the Eastern Tropical Pacific, where the oxygen minimum zone is particularly extensive.

-In the Indian Ocean, the study region is the Bay of Bengal.
+Indian Ocean.
+The main study area is the Bay of Bengal.

 News